-- 1. 4,330 homes in or adjoining the main built up area of Arnold and Carlton: - 2.
-1,265 homes around Hucknall; - 3.
-1,515 homes at the Key Settlements for Growth made up of - i.
-Bestwood Village 525 homes; - ii.
-Calverton 740 homes; and - iii.
-Ravenshead 250 homes. - 4.
-140 homes at the other villages including: - i.
-Burton Joyce 55 homes; - ii.
-Woodborough 55 homes. - 2.1 Policy 2 (The Spatial Strategy) of the Aligned Core Strategy sets out the broad spatial distribution of new homes around Gedling Borough.
+- 1. 4,890 homes in or adjoining the main built up area of Arnold and Carlton: - 2.
+Up to 1,265 homes around Hucknall; - 3.
+1,660 homes at the Key Settlements for Growth made up of - i.
+Bestwood Village 540 homes; - ii.
+Calverton 820 homes; and - iii.
+Ravenshead 300 homes. - 4.
+170 homes at the other villages including: - i.
+Burton Joyce 80 homes; and - ii.
+Woodborough 50 homes. - 5.
+Windfall allowance 240 homes. - 2.1 Policy 2 (The Spatial Strategy) of the Aligned Core Strategy sets out the broad spatial distribution of new homes around Gedling Borough.
 It adopts a strategy of urban concentration with regeneration.
 This means that development will be directed to locations within or adjacent to the main urban areas of Arnold and Carlton, followed by locations on the edge of the sub-regional centre of Hucknall and then locations at three settlements identified as key settlements for growth.
-Finally, growth at 'other villages' will be provided to meet local need only. - 2.2 The Aligned Core Strategy allocates three strategic sites, at Teal Close on the edge of the urban area and at Top Wighay Farm and North of Papplewick Lane on the edge of Hucknall.
-These sites are shown on the Policies map.
-Gedling Colliery/Chase Farm site was also identified as a strategic location for growth in the Aligned Core Strategy and is shown on the Polices map as housing allocation H9. - 2.3 The proposed non-strategic sites for the urban area and edge of Hucknall are outlined in Policy LPD 64: Urban Area.
-For the key settlements, sites in Bestwood Village are outlined in LPD 65: Bestwood Village; Calverton in LPD 66 and Ravenshead in LPD 67.
-For the other villages, the following policies are provided: LPD 68 Burton Joyce; LPD 69 Newstead; and LPD 70 Woodborough. - 2.4 The figures set out in Policy LPD63 include homes which have already been built since 2011, sites with extant planning permission, sites below the threshold for allocation and sites allocated in the Aligned Core Strategy and Local Planning Document.
-The windfall allowance has been added to the housing supply for the main built up area of Arnold and Carlton.
+Finally, growth at 'other villages' will be provided to meet local need only. - 2.2 The number of homes to be provided on the edge of Hucknall is limited to no more than 1,265 to accord with the requirement of the Inspector examining the Aligned Core Strategy in order to reduce the impact of new development on Hucknall.
+The current supply information suggests that this figure may be somewhat lower but the 'up to' figure has been kept at 1,265 in order to allow a degree of flexibility in relation to sites that are still to be developed whilst remaining below the maximum figure set by the Aligned Core Strategy. - 2.3 The Aligned Core Strategy allocates three strategic sites, at Teal Close on the edge of the urban area and at Top Wighay Farm and North of Papplewick Lane on the edge of Hucknall.
+These sites are shown on the Policies Map.
+Gedling Colliery/Chase Farm site was also identified as a strategic location for growth in the Aligned Core Strategy and is shown on the Polices Map as housing allocation H9. - 2.4 The proposed non-strategic sites for the urban area and edge of Hucknall are outlined in Policy LPD 64: Urban Area and edge of Hucknall.
+For the key settlements, sites in Bestwood Village are outlined in LPD 65; Calverton in LPD 66 and Ravenshead in LPD 67.
+For the other villages, the following policies are provided: LPD 68 Burton Joyce; LPD 69 Newstead; and LPD 70 Woodborough. - 2.5 The figures set out in Policy LPD 63 include homes which have already been built since 2011, sites with extant planning permission, sites below the threshold for allocation and sites allocated in the Aligned Core Strategy and Local Planning Document.

-Policy LPD 64 Urban Area
+Policy LPD 64 Housing Allocations - Urban Area and edge of Hucknall